abetusk/dev/projects/laser-spike/laser-spike.md

 all headers are JST 2.5mm, locking and oriented.
 As previously stated, the locking is necessary to prevent disconnection from strain or movement.
-The orientation provides a safety check to make sure shorts or imporoper connections don't occur.
+The orientation provides a safety check to make sure shorts or improper connections don't occur.

 ### Power, I2C, Joystick and Microphone Connections